NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     }

     // create a RecBuffer object for rec_id.block(use constructor for existing block)
-    // insert the record into rec_id'th slot by calling RecBuffer::setRecord() function)
+    // insert the record into rec_id'th slot by calling RecBuffer::setRecord())

     /* update the slot map of the block by marking entry of the slot to which record was inserted as occupied) */
     // (ie store SLOT_OCCUPIED in free_slot'th entry of slot map)
     // (use RecBuffer::getSlotMap() and RecBuffer::setSlotMap() functions)

-    // increment the num_entries field in the header of the block (to which record was inserted)
+    /* increment the num_entries field in the header of the block to which record was inserted (using BlockBuffer::getHeader() and BlockBuffer::setHeader())
-    // (use BlockBuffer::getHeader() and BlockBuffer::setHeader() functions)

     // Increment the number of records field in the relation cache entry for the relation.
     // (use RelCacheTable::setRelCatEntry function)